Armando Valente

-Armando Valente (January 12, 1903 in Sampierdarena – December 8, 1997 in Genoa) was an Italian track and field athlete.
+Armando Valente (January 12, 1903 – December 7, 1997) was an Italian track and field athlete.

 Biography

-He competed in racewalking in the 1924 Summer Olympics.
+Valente was born in Sampierdarena and died in Genoa.
+He competed in racewalking at the 1924 Summer Olympics.
 In 1924 he finished seventh in the 10 km competition at the Paris Games.

 Achievements

 National championships

 He has won 5 times the individual national championship.